Bruno-Gallani/case_trust.rocks/README.md

 from googleapiclient.errors import HttpError
 ```

-Next, we set up the API scopes, the spreadsheet, and its cell range to be used:
+Next, the API scopes, the spreadsheet, and its cell range to be used were set up:
 ```python
 SCOPES = ["https://www.googleapis.com/auth/spreadsheets"]